lintool/guide/README.md

 I've collected other non-related odds and ends in this repo:

++ [Waterloo plugs](waterloo-plugs.md): media mentions of the burgeoning tech scene in Waterloo, the Greater Toronto Area, or Canada in general.
++ [US anti-plugs](us-anti-plugs.md): the opposite of above; media mentions on how the US is screwing up immigration, tech, etc.
 + [Chinese technical terms](chinese-technical-terms.md): a Chinese-English phrase book of technical terms that I've been slowly accumulating.
-+ [Waterloo plugs](waterloo-plugs.md): media mentions of the burgeoning tech scene in Waterloo, the Greater Toronto Area, or Canada in general.
 + [Jinfeng Rao's job hunt experience](https://zhuanlan.zhihu.com/p/35435776) (in Chinese)